 Mashed potato gratin may not sound very fancy.
 I actually had to spend 1 hour researching the best way to call this recipe because I could not properly translate the italian version.

 In Italy, a very common side dish or appetizer is Sformato.
-It can be made with any vegetable, blended with flour and eggs and baked until it comes out of its cocotte (the name Sformato literally means “removed from the mould”) and served warm or cold, by itself or with a cheese sauce.
+You can make it with any vegetable, blended with flour and eggs and baked until it comes out of its cocotte.
+The name Sformato literally means "removed from the mould".
+It's served warm or cold, by itself or with a cheese sauce.

 The most common Sformato are made with artichokes, spinach or potatoes.
-The potato one is also called Gattò, from the french Gateau, and always has some stuffing, usually cheese and ham.
+The potato one is also called Gattò, from the french Gateau.
+It always has some stuffing, usually cheese and ham.

-But since both Gattò and Sformato are not really known, I didn’t know how to call this recipe.
+But since both Gattò and Sformato are not really common outside of Italy, I didn't know how to call this recipe.
 I though about Flan or Cake, but they both have different consistencies.
 So mashed potato gratin is the closest caption I could think of.
 Do you know a better name for this recipe?
 Let me know in the comments!

 Mashed Potato Gratin with Artichokes and Buffalo Mozzarella

 - 1 lb Potatoes

 - 3 tablespoon Parmigiano cheese, grated